wellymaya/github-explorer/README.md

             <br> Example: vuejs/vue</li>
             <br>
         <li>
-            Now just click on the repository that you added to see the starks, forks and issues
+            Click on the repository that you added to see the starks, forks and issues
         </li>
 <br> <br>
 </div>